mkbabb/parse-that/docs/tranches/B/B.md

 full-product family and its private source-leaf seam are therefore killed, not advanced.
 The corpus remains reproducible falsification evidence only.

-P2 remains active for the full-subject disposition, including the Value-shaped residual-overlap unordered plane and cold/hot/allocation/optimizer evidence reconciliation.
+P2 remains active for row-complete full-subject disposition and cold/hot/memo/allocation/optimizer evidence reconciliation.
+No unordered candidate survives.
 The live production parser source remains rejected M3 at `90d4ec5`; M2 at `de36d57` remains the performance control.
 No bootstrap, P3, formation, execution or release credit follows.

 ## Debt and terminal dispositions